 Infant through preschool childcare provided

-Wednesday evenings from 6:40-8:00pm in Room E (weekly)
+Wednesday evenings from 6:40-8:00pm in the Conference Room (weekly)

 Infant through preschool childcare provided